 Marijuana legalization cannot be viewed independently of the political, racial and historical contextual framework from which it came.

-In recent decades, the U.S. has relied on arrest, incarceration and, increasingly, the seizure of private property to curb marijuana use.
-Of the 8.2 million marijuana-related arrests made nationwide between 2001-2010, nearly nine in 10 were for mere possession alone.
+In recent decades, the US has relied on arrest, incarceration and, increasingly, the seizure of private property to curb marijuana use.
+Of the 8.2 million marijuana-related arrests made nationwide between 2001-2010, nearly nine in ten were for mere possession alone.
 Those convicted of marijuana possession in state courts were sentenced to prison terms averaging 31 months in length, while those convicted of felony marijuana trafficking offenses received terms of 27 months.
-Of those imprisoned for marijuana-related offenses, an estimated 40% were first-time offenders, and 88% had no history of violence.
-Moreover, a 2013 report by the A.C.L.U reported that although white and black Americans use marijuana at generally the same rates, black Americans are 3.7 more times likely to be arrested for possession.
+Of those imprisoned for marijuana-related offenses, an estimated 40 percent were first-time offenders, and 88% had no history of violence.
+Moreover, a 2013 report by the A.C.L.U reported that although white and black Americans use marijuana at generally the same rates, black Americans are 3.7 times more likely to be arrested for possession.

 Before rewarding business interests and padding state budgets, government officials and industry leaders should actively explore redistributive tax models that will repair the systemic damage caused by decades of aggressive marijuana criminalization.